Face Amount vs. Death Benefit – Term Life Insurance Face Value

 What is the difference between face amount and death benefit?

-At the beginning of the life insurance policy, the face value and the death benefit value are the same.
-The death benefit represents the insurance company’s value promises to payout when the life insurance policyholder dies.
-However, the death benefit is not equal to the face amount in the following cases:
+At the beginning of the life insurance policy, the face and death benefit values are the same.
+The death benefit represents the insurance company’s value promises to pay out when the life insurance policyholder dies.
+However, the death benefit is not eqtcompany’sey’se amount in the following cases:

 • Universal life policy